QGY-main/Interactive-Slides-Creation-Skill-Claude/interactive-html-deck-creator-skill.md

 Question: How long is the presentation
 # Output Requirements

-Unless explicitly requested otherwise, the final deliverable must match the presentation format selected during the Discovery stage.
+Unless explicitly requested otherwise, the final deliverable must match the presentation format selected during the Discovery stage.The final deliverable must match the presentation format the user explicitly selected in response to the compulsory FORMAT question above.
+Never infer the format from context, filenames, or prior conversation — always confirm it via that question before generating anything.

 If the user selected **Interactive HTML**, generate exactly ONE self-contained HTML file.
 Instructions if the user selects Interactive HTML: